GPadaka19/Playwright-QuickSight-ReportFetcher/README.md

 ## Important Notes

 This project is still under active development and is not fully stable.
 Contributions, suggestions, and feedback are highly welcome.

+## 🚀 Roadmap

+- [X] Setup environment variables for credentials
+- [X] Handle CAPTCHA & MFA for AWS login
+- [X] Click elements within dynamic iframes
+- [X] Automate download and rename of a single CSV file
+- [X] Enhance `End date` filtering
+- [X] Improve error handling and reporting
+- [ ] Implement filter selection for multiple branches
+- [ ] Automate CSV download and rename for 8 branches, incorporating a loop mechanism
+- [ ] Define the download path, ensuring it is saved in the desired location (specifically the Downloads directory on macOS)
+- [ ] Export test reports in standardized format

 ## License